 When you set up multiple schedules, you can easily switch between them on the Scheduler.

-You have the option to share users, positions, job sites, shift templates, and schedule templates between schedules.
+You have the option to share users, positions, tags, job sites, shift templates, task lists, and schedule templates between schedules.

-If users are tagged to multiple schedules, you can see all their shifts at the same time to avoid scheduling shifts that conflict.
+If users are assigned to multiple schedules, you can see all their shifts at the same time to avoid scheduling shifts that conflict.

-If you allow shift swaps and drops, users can only exchange shifts with users that belong to the same schedule.
+If you allow shift swapping and dropping of shifts, users can only exchange shifts with users that belong to the same schedule.

 If you allow employees to view the full schedule, they can only see the schedules that they belong to.

 Setting up multiple schedules

-After you’ve added schedules, assign users, positions, job sites, and shift templates to them as needed.
+After you’ve added schedules, assign users, positions, tags, job sites, task lists, and shift templates to them as needed.